Vitamin B1: The Anti-Stress Vitamin

 The key roles of vitamin B1 are:

-- Promoting the normal functioning of your nervous system.
+- Thiamine contributes to the normal functioning of the heart

 How much vitamin B1 do you need?